elasticlic/xgo/README.md

   - `1.6-develop` will use the develop branch of a specific Go version
   - `develop` will use the develop branch of the entire Go repository

+### Adding a new go version

+1. Copy an existing go-A.B.C docker definition under xgo/docker
+2. Visit https://storage.googleapis.com/golang and check to see if the linux-amd64.tar.gz with the go version you want is available
+3. Get the associated SHA hash (e.g. from `https://storage.googleapis.com/golang/go1.7.5.linux-amd64.tar.gz.sha256`)
+4. Update go-1.7.x and go-latest docker images to point to the new version (change to go-1.8.x etc. eventually)

 ### Output prefixing

 xgo by default uses the name of the package being cross compiled as the output